-The Mississauga Executive Centre, 2 Robert Speck Parkway, is a 15 storey office tower located in Mississauga, Ontario.
-The complex consists of offices, ground floor retail and a parking garage.
-There are 15 above grade storeys (ground through 16th, no 13th floor), and a mechanical penthouse, as well as one below grade level.
+The Mississauga Executive Centre, 3 Robert Speck Parkway, is a 15 storey office tower located in Mississauga, Ontario.
+The complex consists of offices, ground floor restaurant/retail occupancies, and 2 two below grade parking levels.
+There are 15 above grade storeys (ground through 16th, no 13th floor), and a mechanical penthouse, as well as two below grade level.